minnojs/minno-time/src/js/extensions/iat/README.md

 });
 ```

-The first argument to `IAT.setInstructions` is the block number.
+The first argument (parameter) to the `IAT.setInstructions` function is the block number.
 You may modify the instructions for any of the seven blocks (simply call the function for each block you want to modify).

 The second argument to `IAT.setCategory` is the instructions object.

 `media`: Controls the content of the instruction block.
-It takes a regular PIP media object.
+It accepts a regular PIP media object [YBYB: ADD LINK TO HELP ABOUT THAT OBJECT].

 `css`: Controls the CSS for the instruction block.
-Takes a jQuery CSS object.
+Accepts a jQuery CSS object.

 `extend`: Extends the instructions trial.
-Takes an object to extend the trial with (this is an advanced feature, it can be used to attach a scorer or all sorts of hooks)
+Accepts an object to extend the trial with (this is an advanced feature, it can be used to attach a scorer or all sorts of hooks)

 ### The PI component
 The PIP component is an extension of the basic IAT component.
-It shares all capabilities of the basic IAT component with the added functionality of the dscore extension.
+It shares all capabilities of the basic IAT component with the default urls used on PI, added functionality of the dscore extension.
 In order to activate the component use the following wrapper:

 ```js